All eyes turn to conclave after Pope Francis' funeral

 VATICAN CITY: With Pope Francis laid to rest, all eyes turn now to the conclave, the secretive meeting of cardinals set to convene within days to elect a new head of the Catholic Church.

-Alongside world leaders and reigning monarchs, an estimated 400,000 people turned out on Saturday (Apr 26) for the Argentine pontiff's funeral at the Vatican and burial in Rome.
+Mourners were permitted to visit his tomb for the first time on Sunday (Apr 27), a day after an estimated 400,000 people including world leaders turned out for the Argentine's funeral at the Vatican and burial in Rome.

 The crowds were a testament to the popularity of Francis, an energetic reformer who championed the poorest and most vulnerable.